Emmotes/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 The second section of the addon determines whether the script will try to claim the rewards from Trials of Mount Tiamat.

-The timer for it is initialised to check 2 minutes after starting the Gem Farm script.
-After that it gets complicated.
-- If the Trial is not running or is in the lobby then it will check every 8 hours ± 30 minutes.
+The timer for it is initialised to check 2 minutes after starting the Gem Farm script - and it will check again every 8 hours ± 30 minutes.
+However there is also a memory read to see if there is an unclaimed Trial and it will immediately claim if this is found to be true - regardless of the check timer.
-- If the Trial is running it will calculate how long before Tiamat dies based on her current HP and total DPS and check again after half of that much time or 8 hours ± 30 minutes (whichever is shorter).

-This is all to try to make sure it will claim the reward at most a couple of minutes after the Trial ends - and that it can cope with DPS changes as players do more damage and complete their daily goals.

 This section contains the status of the current Trial.